 Pandemic Refugee Crisis Timeline Infographic Template

-Here are a few ways to adapt the infographic examples in this post:
+Here are a few ways to edit the infographic templates in this post:

 • Change the background and text colors